Emergency Preparedness: What Every Worker Should Know

 - A reporting and feedback loop exists after each drill or actual incident.

-8. Psychological Preparedness: Staying Calm Under Pressure
+Psychological Preparedness: Staying Calm Under Pressure

 To live composed:

-- Breathe deeply — oxygen facilitates you.
+- Breathe deeply — oxygen helps you to think better.

 Remember, panic is contagious — but so is calm.
 Workers who stay regular inspire others to do the same.

-9. After the Emergency: What Happens Next
+After the Emergency: What Happens Next

 Preparedness doesn’t stop whilst the sirens forestall.
 Post-emergency actions are essential for recuperation and prevention.